containers/podman/docs/podman-run.1.md

 the target container.
 You can share volumes even if the source container is not running.

-By default, podman mounts the volumes in the same mode (read-write or read-only) as it is mounted in the source container.
+By default, Podman mounts the volumes in the same mode (read-write or read-only) as it is mounted in the source container.
 Optionally, you can change this by suffixing the container-id with either the `ro` or `rw` keyword.